xiaoqiang-dai/-/readme.txt

-Git is a version control systemm.
+Git is a distributed version control systemm.
 Git is free software.